kensorrells/HashBlast/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 ## Tech/framework used
-Macbook, but any OS can be used for this program
+I used OSX, but any OS can be used for this program

 <b>Built with</b>
 - [hashlib](https://docs.python.org/2/library/hashlib.html)